Neutrino mass and dark energy constraints from redshift-space distortions: Data sets

 Our Markov chain analysis uses the standard Metropolis-Hastings procedure.
 At each step in the chain, a new point is proposed using a fixed, symmetric proposal function.
 Points can be chosen more efficiently by accounting for the covariances among the chain parameters.
 If the chain parameter covariance matrix ${\mathbf C}$ has normalized eigenvectors $\{\hat x^{(i)}\}$ with corresponding eigenvalues $\{\lambda^{(i)}\}$, then the most efficient proposed steps would be linear combinations $\sum_i a^{(i)} \sqrt{\lambda^{(i)}} \hat x^{(i)}$ added to the current point.
 Since we would like the chain to be able to take large steps $a^{(i)} \sim 1$ as well as smaller steps $a^{(i)} \sim 0.01 - 0.1$ in order to navigate out of narrow valleys in the likelihood surface, we choose the $a^{(i)}$ as follows.
 First we select a random integer $0 \leq r \leq 9$ and define $\sigma_r = 10^{2r/9 - 2}$.
 Then, for $I$ cosmological parameters, we choose $\{a^{(i)}\}$ randomly from an $I$-dimensional Gaussian of width $\sigma_r$.
 Following the standard MCMC procedure, we accept the step from point $\vec c$ to ${\vec c}\,' = \vec c + \sum_i a^{(i)} \sqrt{\lambda^{(i)}} \hat x^{(i)}$ if its likelihood is greater, ${\mathcal L}(\vec c\,') > {\mathcal L}(\vec c)$.
 Otherwise we accept it with probability ${\mathcal L}(\vec c\,') / {\mathcal L}(\vec c)$.
 Our parameter covariance matrices ${\mathbf C}$ are the ``{\tt base\_BAORSD\_TTTEEE\_lowTEB\_plik.covmat,}'' ``{\tt base\_mnu\_BAORSD\_TTTEEE\_lowTEB\_plik.covmat},'' and ``{\tt base\_w\_wa\_BAO\_HST\_JLA\_TTTEEE\_lowTEB\_plik.covmat}'' matrices provided with the \mbox{\CosmoMC} code.

 For each combination of cosmological model, bias parameterization, and data combination, we run a set of five Markov chains.
 Convergence of each set is assessed using the test of Brooks and Gelman in Refs.~\cite{Gelman_Rubin_1992,Brooks_Gelman_1997}.
 The latter reference defines a potential scale reduction factor $R_c^{1/2}$ which approaches $1$ from above as the variance of means within each set becomes much smaller than the mean of variances.
 The authors recommend $R_c^{1/2} < 1.2$ as a standard of convergence.
-We use the more stringent standard $R_c^{1/2} < 1.1$ for all but the variable-$\bv$ and $\nu w$CDM chain sets.
+We use the more stringent standard $R_c^{1/2} < 1.1$ for all but the BOSS DR12 analyses.